Holonomy and vortex structures in quantum hydrodynamics: Introduction

 leaves the wavefunction invariant.
 Then, the condition \eqref{QuantizedCirculation} is non-trivial, that is $n\neq 0$, whenever the curve $c_0$ encloses regions in which $S$ is multi-valued, {which itself occurs only at points where the wavefunction vanishes (nodes) \cite{GriffinKan1976,HirschfelderEtAl1974}.
 This can easily be seen by inverting the Madelung transform so that

 where $n\in \mathbb{Z}$ arises from the multi-valued nature of the inverse tangent function}.
-In the hydrodynamic context examples of this are given by the presence of vortices, essentially isolated regions of non-zero vorticity, a topic which has been studied extensively \cite{Takabayasi1952, Takabayasi1983, BialynickiBirula1971, BialynickiBirulaSliwa2000} and which we will turn our attention to in Section \ref{Sec:Vortices}.
+In the hydrodynamic context, examples of this are given by the presence of vortices, a topic which has been studied extensively \cite{Takabayasi1952, Takabayasi1983, Takabayasi1983AB, BialynickiBirula1971, BialynickiBirulaSliwa2000} and which we will turn our attention to in Section \ref{Sec:Vortices}.

-In fact, the condition \eqref{QuantizedCirculation} can be interpreted geometrically as in \cite{Spera2016} by considering the 1-form $\nabla S\cdot{\rm d}\bx = {\rm d}S$ as a connection on a trivial $U(1)$ bundle over $\mathbb{R}^3$.
+In fact, the condition \eqref{QuantizedCirculation} can be interpreted geometrically as in \cite{Spera2016} by considering the 1-form $\nabla S\cdot{\rm d}\bx = {\rm d}S$ as a connection on a $U(1)$-bundle over $\mathbb{R}^3$.
 This is explained as follows. {Firstly, in writing $\psi=\sqrt{D}e^{iS/\hbar}$, we effectively make the decomposition $\mathbb{C}=\mathbb{R}^+\times U(1)$}.
-We then consider the trivial principal bundle $\mathbb{R}^3\times U(1)$ on which the object $i\hbar^{-1}{\rm d}S$ can be considered as a $\mathfrak{u}(1)$-valued connection 1-form.
+We then consider the principal $U(1)$-bundle over $\mathbb{R}^3$, where the object $i\hbar^{-1}{\rm d}S$ can be considered as a $\mathfrak{u}(1)$-valued connection 1-form.
 Furthermore, it can be shown that the exponential of the loop integral in \eqref{QuantizedCirculation} is indeed an element of the holonomy group of this bundle.
-See the standard reference \cite{KobayashiNomizu1963} for details on holonomy and principal bundles and \cite{WilczekShapere1989,ChruscinskiJamiolkowski2012,BohmEtAl2003, WayThesis2008, BohmBoyaKendrick1991} for their appearance in mechanical systems.
+See Chapter II in the standard reference \cite{KobayashiNomizu1963} for details on holonomy and principal bundles and \cite{WilczekShapere1989,ChruscinskiJamiolkowski2012,BohmEtAl2003, WayThesis2008, BohmBoyaKendrick1991} for their appearance in mechanical systems.
 As the curvature of the connection vanishes everywhere except at those points where $S$ is multi-valued, the quantization of the circulation can be explained geometrically, simply as the presence of the winding number through monodromy.
 Following the discovery of the Berry phase \cite{Berry1984} and its geometric interpretation due to Simon \cite{Simon1983}, this concept connecting geometric phases and holonomy via monodromy has been found to arise in a wide variety of situations in quantum mechanics, ranging from QHD to the Aharonov-Bohm effect, and molecular dynamics.
 In this paper, we shall present a new alternative approach to QHD that features holonomy without monodromy by introducing a non-flat connection.

 \rem{ \paragraph{Berry's phase:} As mentioned earlier, the first place holonomy was noticed in quantum mechanics was in Berry's 1984 paper \cite{Berry1984}, in which one considers a Hamiltonian operator $\widehat{H}(\mathbf{X})$ depending on a time-dependent external parameter $\mathbf{X}(t)\in M$, with eigenvalue equation $\widehat{H}(\mathbf{X})\ket{\phi_n(\mathbf{X})}=E_n(\mathbf{X})\ket{\phi_n(\mathbf{X})}$.
 Then, according to the {\it adiabatic theorem}, provided the parameter varies sufficiently slowly in time, any state starting in a given eigenstate of $\widehat{H}$ will remain in that state up to a phase term.
 If we consider an initial wavefunction in the ground state $\ket{\psi(0)}=\ket{\phi_0}$, we write $\ket{\psi(t)}=e^{-i\alpha(t)/\hbar}\ket{\phi_0(\mathbf{X})}$.
 Using the Schr\"odinger equation $i\hbar\partial_t\ket{\psi}=\widehat{H}\ket{\psi}$, we obtain an evolution equation for $\alpha$, given by